 A structured clinical protocol for trauma

 Most therapy helps you understand your past.
 This approach helps your nervous system stop reacting to it.
-The VIP Four-Month EMDR Protocol is structured, specific, and built for people who are done with insight without change.
+The Six-Month Trauma Recovery Protocol is structured, specific, and built for people who are done with insight without change.

 “I'd been in therapy on and off for six years.
 I understood everything about my trauma and still couldn't function in my relationships.
 Four months in, I stopped bracing for conflict that wasn't coming.
 That was new.”